Ayatori Ramen Bowl 8.6 in

 Ramen Bowls

-Ramen bowls, unlike other Japanese tableware, are not meant to be lifted while eating.
-They are often crafted from heavier ceramics and feature simple, neutral colors that complement any type of ramen.
-While the donburi bowl is versatile and used for a variety of Japanese dishes, the ramen bowl may seem more specialized, but it remains an essential item in every Japanese household.
+Ramen bowls, unlike other Japanese tableware, are usually not lifted while eating.
+They tend to be crafted from heavier ceramics and feature simple, neutral colors that complement any type of ramen.
+While the donburi bowl is versatile and used for a variety of Japanese dishes, the ramen bowl is a noodle bowl with a character of its own, deeper and sturdier to hold hot broth and generous toppings.

 If you're planning to make ramen at home, we highly recommend adding one to your kitchen.
 Even a basic serving topped with chopped green onions, boiled eggs, and nori (seaweed) can be elevated to an authentic ramen experience, just like what you’d enjoy at a Japanese restaurant.